Gunman in NYC office shooting left a note and many questions. Here's what we know about the investigation.

 What happened?

-Just before 6:30 p.m. on Monday, surveillance video showed the suspect, alone, exiting a black BMW that was double-parked on Manhattan's Park Avenue between 51st and 52nd Streets, said New York City Police Commissioner Jessica Tisch.
+Just before 6:30 p.m. on Monday, surveillance video showed the suspect, alone, exiting a black BMW that was double-parked on Manhattan's Park Avenue between 51st and 52nd streets, New York City Police Commissioner Jessica Tisch said.
 In the video, the gunman is seen carrying an M4 rifle.

 The suspect then entered the 44-story high-rise at 345 Park Ave., turned right and opened fire on an NYPD officer who was in uniform working a private security job as part of an NYPD program.